How to Book a Cheap Flight to New Zealand

 - Be aware of extra fees, such as luggage allowance, meals, seat selection, etc.

-- Consider taking two different airlines if you flight involves a stopover.
+- Consider taking two different airlines if your flight involves a stopover

 Cheapest day and time to book a flight